I am an assistant professor at Aalto University (Finland), in the departments of Neuroscience and Computer Science.

-I am a postdoc working at the interface of neuroscience and artificial intelligence, at Facebook AI in New York.
+I am currently setting up a lab at the interface of neuroscience and artificial intelligence.

 Addressing the Topological Defects of Disentanglement via Distributed Operators